rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 **Installation Instructions**

 Open the Extension Manager flatpak, click the `Browse` tab at the top, then type `Removable Drive Menu`.
-Once Extension Manager finds `Removable Drive Menu` click on the `Install...` button.
+Once Extension Manager finds `Removable Drive Menu` by fmuellner, click on the `Install...` button.

 Now, any time a flash drive is installed, the Removable Drive icon will be in the status menu.
 Simply click the icon, then select the drive to eject!